-Inspired by Refs. \cite{Chen:2009ah,Chen:2013gka,BESIII:2016dda}, we propose that the polarization information of the $\chi_{cJ} \to VV$ decay can be applied to probe the hadronic loop mechanism, which becomes main task of this work.
-The advantage to choose the $\chicj\to\phi\phi$ decay is due to the factor that two $\phi$ decays provide a rich spin observables.
-Another advantage is that these decays are accessible in experiment with high detection efficiency and two $\phi$ mesons are cleanly reconstructed with low level backgrounds.
-A high statistics allow one to perform the angular distribution analyses and get the information on the $\phi$ polarization, which can shed light on the underlying decay mechanism for the $\chi_{cJ} \to VV$ decays.
+Inspired by Refs. \cite{Chen:2009ah,Chen:2012ih,Chen:2013gka,BESIII:2016dda}, we propose that the analysis of polarization transfer in the $\chi_{cJ} \to VV$ decay can be applied to probe the hadronic loop mechanism, which becomes a main task of this work.
+One advantage of choosing the $\chicj\to\phi\phi$ decay is due to the fact that the two $\phi$ decays can provide rich spin observables.
+Another advantage is that these decays are accessible in experiment with high detection efficiency and two $\phi$ mesons can be cleanly reconstructed with low level backgrounds.
+A high statistics allows one to perform the angular distribution analyses and get the information of the $\phi$ polarization, which can shed light on the underlying decay mechanism of the $\chi_{cJ} \to VV$ decays.

-Under the framework of hadronic loop mechanism, we find that the ratios of the helicity amplitudes of the $\chi_{cJ} \to \phi \phi$ processes are quiet stable, where we scan the ranges of $\theta$ and $\alpha_\Lambda$, which are the mixing angle between $\omega^p$ and $\phi^p$ and the free parameter of the form factor, respectively.
-Thus, we suggest that these ratios can be as important observable quantities, which can be accessible at future experimental measurement as crucial test to hadronic loop mechanism.
+In the scenario of hadronic loop mechanism, we find that the ratios of the helicity amplitudes for the $\chi_{cJ} \to \phi \phi$ decays is less dependent on the $\theta$ and $\alpha_\Lambda$, which are the mixing angle and a free parameter in the form factor respectively.
+Thus, we think that these ratios are the characteristic of HLM, and can be chosen as the observables.
+If they are measured in the future, the hadronic loop mechanism can be tested unambiguously.

-In addition, by using the predicted amplitude ratios, we show that the observation of moments $\langle t_{ij} \rangle$ can be used to manifest the nontrivial polarization behavior.
-For the $\chiz$ decays, the choice of the spin observable is quite limited due to the fact that the total spin of the $\ff$ system is constrained to be zero in the spin triplet.
+In addition, by using the predicted amplitude ratios, we show that the observation of moments $\langle t_{ij} \rangle$ can be used to manifest the nontrivial polarization.
+For the $\chiz$ decays, the choice of the spin observable is quite limited due to the fact that the total spin of the $\ff$ system is constrained to be zero.
 Thus, the spins of two $\phi$ mesons are antiparallel for the $\chiz$ decays.
-For the $\chio\to\ff$ decays, the helicity amplitudes can be well determined by considering parity conservation and by applying the symmetry relationship to take the $\ff$ as identical particle system.
+For the $\chio\to\ff$ decays, the helicity amplitudes can be well determined by considering parity conservation and the identical particle symmetry.
 For the $\chit\to\ff$ decays, the abundant information of the $\ff$ spin configurations allows us to directly detect the helicity amplitudes from the observation of different $\langle t_{ij}\rangle$ moments.
 The patterns of these moments are presented based on the predicted amplitude ratios, which can be tested by expeirment in the near future.